edbarnes01/SwiftUI/Walkthroughs/Gestures/Walkthrough.md

 Hi all!
 In this walkthrough I’ll be talking about gestures and how you can use them to create cool effects.
 This project focuses on the ```DragGesture()``` (but also includes ```.onTapGesture{}```).
 I decided a cool way to show you how this could work would be to recreate a home screen.
 This produced some interesting results...
 I rather like using SF Symbols instead of the normal icons for these apps 👀.
 Anyway, without further delay, let's jump in!

+* Disclaimer: Forgive me St.George for using "color" instead of the obviously correct, "colour" 😔
 * [Preview](#preview)
 * [Setup](#setup)
 * [Creating The Pages](#creating-the-pages)